 Swedish Fire Steel

-A fire steel (like the popular swedish fire steel) will create plenty of sparks, and is itself a great replacement for matches or lighters, and a great way to start gas stoves or grills.
+The Swedish Fire Steel will create plenty of sparks, and is itself a great replacement for matches or lighters, and a great way to start gas stoves or grills.
 But the thing is… it doesn’t include any flammable tinder (the magnesium).

 Because of this, if you are making a fire, you will NEED to have dry tinder to light in order to get your fire burning.